bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 If there are companies that dont't get re-processed because the credentials were created in the credential_log table in the event processor database.
 Follow the steps below to troubleshoot failed credentials error:

-Run the `./manage -e prod runPipeline` command and verify the credentials errors.
+Run the `./manage -e prod getPipelineStatus` command and verify the credentials errors.
 An example regarding this is shown below in the image:

 ![BC-Registries-Audit-Errors](./images/bc-registries-audit-errors.png)